Board of Directors

 James D. Kelly is a business attorney with more than 25 years of experience structuring and negotiating complex real estate, finance, and general corporate transactions.
 He is a partner with Blank Rome LLP and is the Chairman of the firm’s Washington, DC office.
 Prior to joining Blank Rome, Mr. Kelly served as the chairman of an Am Law 200 firm where he provided leadership and strategic direction of the firm’s legal practice and business objectives, and oversaw all aspects of the firm’s operations.
 Mr. Kelly received his J.D. from Fordham University in 1988 and his B.A. from Assumption College in 1983.

-Kevin served as South Texas Market President since May 2009 when IBERIABANK entered the Houston market.
-The Bank has significantly grown its client base, resources and business portfolio in Houston and just recently announced the acquisition of First Private Bank in Dallas, which is expected to close this summer.
+Since October 2016, Kevin has been Executive Vice President of Hancock Whitney Bank in charge of business development and wholesale strategic implementation.
+Previously, he served as South Texas Market President starting when IBERIABANK entered the Houston market.
+The Bank has significantly grown its client base, resources and business portfolio in Houston and announced the acquisition of First Private Bank in Dallas.
 His previous experience includes leadership and management positions with First American Bank, Washington, DC and Whitney National Bank from 1979 – 2009 in New Orleans, LA and Houston, TX.
 Kevin is a graduate of Tulane with a Bachelor of Arts in Economics and has a Master of Business Administration in Finance.

-Active in the community, Kevin currently serves on the board of numerous charitable and civic organizations, including Rebuilding Houston-Together, American Heart Association and The Woods Project.
+Active in the community, Kevin currently serves on the board of Rebuilding Together Houston and Waldo Burton Home.
 He also served as Chairman of New Orleans Lighthouse for the Blind, Chairman New Orleans Children's Museum and was a member of the Tulane Association of Business Alumni.
+Kevin is currently the chair of Rebuilding Together's national board.

 Brad Segal, Partner